joeyned14/INFOMDA1-2021/README.md

 # INFOMDA1 2021

-Please submit your work as an RStudio project with at least the following **folder** and file (-->) structure for assignments in the corresponding assignments folder
+Please submit your work as a pull request to this repo.
+Your PR should be an RStudio project with at least the following **folder** and file (-->) structure for assignments in the corresponding assignments folder

 ---